 In fact, sales of at-home safes are skyrocketing around Beirut.
 And while it might be the only choice for people inside Lebanon right now, keeping all of your money locked away in a safe isn’t practical.

-Fortunately, there are much better options available…
+Fortunately, there are many better options available…

 Forward-thinking Lebanese nationals who saw the writing on the wall already opened bank accounts overseas and moved their money abroad.

 Because they had money outside of Lebanon they were able to avoid restrictions imposed by the Lebanese banks.